Age of Wonders 4: Dragon Dawn

 The Dragon Dawn content pack released on 30 June 2023.
 This DLC added Dragon Lords, the Lizardfolk form, the Dragon Ruler godir origin, additional tomes, and the Ashen War realm.
 The Wyvern Update was also released for all players.
 It includes new traits, Cavalry and mounted units, and world map improvements.

 Primal Fury

 The Primal Fury content pack added the forms Lupine and Goatkin, the Primal culture, new tomes, the Stormwreathed Isles realm, four Achievements, four new mounts and more, on 27 February 2024.
 The Wolf Update is free for all players and includes War Bounties, Hero Recruitment, a Necromancy overhaul, Pantheon Expansion and QoL improvements.

 Ways of War

-The Ways of War content pack released on 5 Nov 2024.
+The Ways of War content pack was released on 5 November 2024.
 It features the Oathsworn Culture with warrior codes, intrigue events with betrayals and assassinations, 2 new forms (Simians, Ogrekin), 4 new tomes (Discipline, Shades, Calamity, and Prosperity).
 Additionally there's new mounts, music, ancient creature lines, realm templates and an interface skin.

+Rise from Ruin

+Rise from Ruin content pack was released on 9 March 2026.
+It added a new Culture, Physical Form, and new environmental challenges designed around a new nomadic playstyle.